Hi-C: Ecto Cooler

 Ecto Cooler was a product tie-in with the cartoon series The Real Ghostbusters, based on the 1984 live-action film, Ghostbusters.
-It was a rebranded version of an earlier drink from Hi-C called Citrus Cooler, which had been on shelves as early as 1965 and continued to be sold until the rebranding to Ecto Cooler.
-Hi-C struck a deal in 1987 to promote the series by developing a drink.
-Expected to last only as long as the series, the drink was successful beyond expectations and continued after the series' 1991 cancellation to be produced for more than a decade.
-The Ecto Cooler box featured The Real Ghostbusters character Slimer, as did the commercials.

 Slimer left the box sometime around 1997.
 In 2001, Minute Maid discontinued the product, renaming it Shoutin' Orange Tangergreen.
 Slimer was replaced on the packaging by a similar-looking blob of lips.
 The product was still noted as ecto cooler on many store receipts.
 In 2006, Shoutin' Orange Tangergreen was renamed Crazy Citrus Cooler.
 In 2007, Crazy Citrus Cooler was discontinued.

 In April 2016, Coca-Cola announced that Ecto Cooler will return for a limited time, starting May 30, as part of a promotion with the rebooted Ghostbusters.
 A company spokeswoman said the new drink will have its original sweeteners simplified to just high fructose corn syrup, and other ingredients reduced so it "maintains the correct amount of tartness."
-Ecto Cooler was re-released on May 30, 2016.
-The color of the drink was green, the same as the original drink.
-When chilled, the drink's can changed from a dark green color to bright slime green.